roman-milk/roman-milk.github.io/homecoming-78.md

  He looked up into Rita's face, eyes locked with hers as he grinned and reached for her breasts.
 "In a minute."
 Tom kept his stare -- a challenge of wills - - on Rita's, his tongue circling the dark coin of the areola surrounding one nipple.
 Tom lip-smacked both of those nipples in turn, sucking the teats between his lips to draw a low groan and a wince from Rita hovering over him.

  "You take your time," Rita said, her voice low and dark and husky.
 "I want this to be perfect for you."
 She grinned, head tilted to one side as she sucked in the detail of him.
 "I can't believe you're a virgin."
-Report_Story #6